julelang/manual/src/maintenance/documentation-comments.md

 ### Lists

 Lists can only be used in the main context and cannot have sub-lists.
 Any type of list always appears in the main context.
-A list item is defined by the `-` character (ASCII code 45) and accepts a single line of content.
-Any new line signifies the end of a list item.
+Lists start with `-` (ASCII 45) or with numbers (for example `123.`, `42.`) and accepts a single line of content by default.

-If you do not want to move to a new line and end the list item, end the previous line with a comma ",".
+If you do not want to move to a new line and end the list item, the next line must be indented properly to continue to the list's content.
 In this case, following line is considered part of the previous list item.
-But a new list mark (it is `-`) appears, it starts a new list item context.
-Indentation will not break the list item handling, so you can any space to align comment.
+But a new list mark (it is `-` or numeric pattern described above) appears, it starts a new list item context.
+Indentation will not break the list item handling, so you can any space or tabs to align comment.

 ::: info
 With indentation, you might make it appear as if it's part of a sub-scope or sub-list.
 However, juledoc does not evaluate it this way.
 If the list is within the main scope, it is treated as a list.
 If it is inside a sub-scope, it is treated as part of the text within that sub-scope.